 One thing I really like is that you can choose your seat during online check-in: I know I love my window seat for the view!
 If you'd rather enjoy having access to the bathroom easily, pick an aisle seat.

 The thing is that you won't be able to choose if you're checking-in at the airport only, so do it online.
 The earlier you check-in online, the greater the choice of available seats.
 Although there are usually seats which you can book for free, airlines and especially low-costs may have a number (if not all) of them reserved for booking at an extra-fee.

 What should you be careful about?

-In order to check-in online you will need your flight details, your PNR and your passport number, if you are on an international flight.
+In order to check-in online you will need your flight details, your PNR (or booking number) and your passport number, if you are on an international flight.
 You also need to know the number of bags you’ll be checking in.

 What if you can’t print your boarding pass?
 Even if you don’t have a printer, you can still check-in online and get your copy at the airport.
 If you have a smartphone, certain airlines will also be able to scan it directly off your screen.
-Bottom line, even if you don’t have a paper copy of your boarding pass, your seat is safe.
+Even if you don’t have a paper copy of your boarding pass, your seat is safe.

 Online check-in will definitely make you appreciate your trip even more and help you leave with your mind at ease.
-The good news is that almost all major airlines offer online check-in nowadays!
+The good news is that almost all major airlines offer this option nowadays!

 Get the latest posts delivered right to your inbox